dcc-cc3002/scrabble-Synxian/README.md

 #Extras:

 As extras,
 the do-while, for and while-Else loops were implemented, as well as a Seq class, in charge of sequentially execute an Ast, also, comparison Nodes were added, these include greater than, less than, and equal to.

+#For:
+It
+receives 4 arguments, the initialization variable, the condition, the increment to the variable and the code to execute, pretty similar to c and java's for (int i=0;i<n; i++)

+#doWhile
+Pretty
+similar to the while statement, the only difference is that doWhile receives an extra parameter, Do, wich will be executed at least once, even if the condition for the while isn't true.

+#While-Else
+Similiar
+to python's while else, receives one more parameter than while, the else instruction, this instruction will be executed if the while condition stops being met, actually, it'll be executed even if it's never met!
 ---
 Documentation available at [javaDoc](javadoc/index.html)